 “The smoke,” Holly protested.
 “Flaysac will find us.”

 Estilian shook his head.
 “We must keep him warm.
 Otherwise, his humors might lapse into a fatal slumber.
 His soul will be left raw and unguarded, making him easy prey for the Starlight Scythe-Wielder.”

 Holly wrinkled her brow, trying to figure out what the fuck he was saying. “ ‘Humors might lapse into—’ you mean go into shock?”

 It was Estilian’s turn to look puzzled. “ ‘Go into shock?’
 What do you—”

 Estilian gestured to Horgoth, directing him to sit Lorgpug up so they could wrap the wound without disturbing the arrow.
 “I cannot say.
 I must assess the terrain and determine what herbs will boost his vitality.
-I will reconnoiter the land whilst Yongthung and Horgoth carry him to a cave.”
+I will reconnoiter whilst Yongthung and Horgoth place him in a cave.”